 New research shows that snuff-takers have a higher risk of type 2 diabetes.
-But how negative are the health effects of snuff otherwise?
-According to Cecilia Magnusson, Adjunct professor at the Department of Public Health Sciences, more research is required.
+But how negative are the health effects of 'Swedish' snuff otherwise?
+According to Cecilia Magnusson, Adjunct Professor at the Department of Global Public Health, more research is required.

 What were the findings of your study?

 – We saw that those who use one box of snuff per day or more have a 70 percent higher risk of developing type 2 diabetes, which is the same risk increase seen in the past for those who smoke one packet of cigarettes per day.
 This link which we saw is important, as diabetes is both a serious and common illness in society.
 Smoking is generally much more dangerous than using snuff, but not when it comes to type 2 diabetes, where the risks are the same.